 It may have been a super-short visit but I loved my time in Singapore – that city never lets me down.

-In the coming days and weeks I’ll post reviews of the lounges I used in Stockholm and Singapore, (I’ve reviewed the Al Mourjan Business Class Lounge in Doha before), I’ll review the Conrad Centennial Singapore and I’ll post reviews of the Qatar Airways 787 Dreamliner and A350-900 Business Class experiences (no Qsuites on this trip).
+In the coming days and weeks I’ll post reviews of the lounges I used in Stockholm and Singapore, (I’ve reviewed the Al Mourjan Business Class Lounge in Doha before), I’ll review the Conrad Centennial Singapore (update: review is now live) and I’ll post reviews of the Qatar Airways 787 Dreamliner (update: review is now live) and A350-900 Business Class experiences (update: review is now live).

 If anyone has any questions on why I booked what I booked (or why I paid what I paid) then just ask in the comments section below and I’ll try to answer as best as I can.